Thought Leadership

 Chime is a quickly growing, mobile-only bank in the US.
 The application allows users to manage their spending without hidden transaction fees and offers automatic saving options.

-NuBank is a Brazil-based fintech app and one of the fastest-growing financial services on the market.
+is a Brazil-based fintech application and one of the fastest-growing financial services on the market.
 The application is allowing users to track their spending, get real-time information about their cards, and even use Nubank rewards and points.

-With more than 5 billion people owning smartphones around the world, apps are becoming an easy way to manage many aspects of modern life.
-Instead of going to a bank, users can receive and send money instantly, and when they need help, smart chatbots are there to give them answers.
+With more than 5 billion people worldwide owning smartphones, apps are becoming an easy way to manage many aspects of modern life.
+Instead of going to a bank, users can send and receive money instantly, and when they need help, smart chatbots are there to provide answers.
 Additionally, since the COVID-19 pandemic, factors like restrictions, safety, and convenience influenced many people to be less inclined to go in-person to a bank.

 Choose Your Sub-Industry of Fintech